Mars Ill: ProPain delays

-Following the 2003 release of Backbreakanomics, Dust and Manchild began work on a new album titled ProPain with a 2004 release date.
-As excitement built for the new album, EMI executives began to get involved in the project which they planned to release as a major Gotee Records release.
-However, on review of the track line-up, they discovered that certain tracks had uncleared samples, and they put the project on hold until further notice.
+Following the 2003 release of Backbreakanomics, Dust and Manchild worked on a new album, titled ProPain, with a 2004 release date.
+As excitement built for the new album, EMI executives got involved in the project, which they planned to release as a major Gotee Records release.
+However, on review, they discovered that certain tracks had uncleared samples, and they put the project on hold until further notice.
 As Dust worked to clear the samples on some tracks and modify others, the release date was continually pushed back.
 To ease fans' disappointment and frustration, the group released Pirate Radio, showing their resilience through this trial.
 ProPains legal issues continued, however, and anticipation mounted through a premature release and recall, and several re-releases of previous albums.
-The waiting finally paid off in May 2006 when the CD finally came out shy a few tracks of the original, but with new songs to help complete the project.
-Lead singles included: "More" featuring Ahmad of 4th Avenue Jones and Anthony David, and the revolution-minded "Sound Off".
+The waiting paid off in May 2006 when the CD finally came out shy a few tracks of the original, but with new songs to complete the project.
+Lead singles included "More" featuring Ahmad of 4th Avenue Jones and Anthony David, and the revolution-minded "Sound Off".